jacksmith15/bazel-python-demo/README.md

 > :memo: The image registry and PyPi server are controlled via environment variables.
 The default values for this configuration will push to the local infrastructure found in [infra/](./infra).

+> :memo: Authentication with image registries is controlled by the regular `DOCKER_CONFIG` variable (or its default `~/.docker/config.json`).
+This means users and CI can perform `docker login` commands before running the build and publish steps.

 ## Interpreter/IDE integration

 Since Bazel runs everything in sandboxes it is difficult to get direct integration with IDEs.
 However it is possible to approximate this by creating a root virtual environment containing the superset of all dependencies: